eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt.md

 ```

-## Establishing connecting to an MQTT 3.1.1 endpoint
+## Establishing a connection to an MQTT 3.1.1 endpoint

 Ditto's [Connectivity service](architecture-services-connectivity.html) is responsible for creating new and managing
 existing connections.